crabominable/teppa-full-stack-test/README.md

 ### CI/CD, Deploy and integration:

 Deployment of the backend made in heroku with docker, using the stack container.
 Backend integration tests running with continuous integration on Github Actions.

+### Some troubles:

+The FireStore implementation as a database all went well, but the deploy in docker I couldn't do because the buildpacks I tried to generate didn't work, and I couldn't run another possible solution.
+And the GCP cloud run deploy is missing the billing account that I can't create due to an error.

 ## Prerequisites